yukiar/yukiar.github.io/research.md

 More information will be added soon.

 ## Paraphrase generation & recognition
-Paraphrasing is the basis for various monolingual language transformations, such as text simplification, rewriting, and style transfer.
+Paraphrasing takes various forms of monolingual text transformations, such as text simplification, rewriting, and style transfer.
-We work on both paraphrase recognition and generation.
-The core technologies are smart phrase alignment and controllable paraphrase generation.
+We work on both recognition and generation.
+The core technologies are intelligent phrase alignment and controllable paraphrase generation.

 Phrase alignment aims to identify phrasal paraphrases with syntactic structures.
 This technology is also valuable for estimating semantic similarities between texts for evaluating text generation models such as machine translation and automatic QA.